jaramirez1729/iOS-Data-Structure-Algorithms/README.md

 - Given 2 CGRects, create a function that returns true if they intersect, otherwise false.

 ## Swift Coding Challenges Folder 🐥
 Based on the book from Hacking with Swift called Swift Coding Challenges.
-It contains my own work and answers from the book on questions I got stuck.
+Each chapter is its own Swift file.